celcius-plus-273/chunkycoper-drone/pcb/README.md

 # Electronic Design Files

 Chunkycopter's electronic circuits are designed using both Autodesk Fusion 360 (previously EAGLE), and KiCad 7.

-The design is arranged into a single board which is holds the following components:
+The design is arranged into a single board which holds the following components:
 1. Microcontroller
 2. Electronic Speed Controllers
 3. Power Management